Chart Color Schemes

 Infrastructure

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 8 projects that are likely to impact the area.
-Notable projects include the Roxburgh Park Pavilion Upgrade, Halcyon Highlands - Over 55s Community, the Upfield Line Extension to Roxburgh Park and Craigieburn, and Somerton Intermodal Terminal (Melbourne Intermodal Terminal).
-The following list details those projects most relevant to the area.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified eight projects likely to affect this region.
+Notable ones are Roxburgh Park Pavilion Upgrade, Halcyon Highlands - Over 55s Community, Upfield Line Extension to Roxburgh Park and Craigieburn, Somerton Intermodal Terminal (Melbourne Intermodal Terminal).
+The following list highlights those most relevant.

 Professional plan users can use the search below to filter and access additional projects.